voxel-wiki/voxel-wiki.github.io/content/wiki/palette-compression/index.md

 This gives you at minimum ***31 bits*** to encode a voxel type in (*63* bits on a 64-bit CPU!), which should be *way* more than enough for terrain (which tends to make up the majority of a voxel world by sheer volume), thus eliminating a *ton* of allocations and pointers!

 {% todo_notice() %} Implementation? {% end %}

+## References

+This article is a rewrite; the original article can be found here: [https://www.longor.net/articles/voxel-palette-compression-reddit](https://www.longor.net/articles/voxel-palette-compression-reddit)